 Dr. Barrie is married to his high-school sweetheart, Kristin.
-They have three grown children and two sons-in-law.
+They have three grown children, two sons-in-law, and one granddaughter.
 The Barries reside near the seminary in Escondido, attend New Life Presbyterian Church, and enjoy travelling and opening their home to guests.